IBM-Cloud/docs/services/appid/about.md

 ### Access token
 {: #access-tokens notoc}

-The access token enables communication with resources that are protected by {{site.data.keyword.appid_short_notm}} authorization filters, see [Protecting Resources](/docs/services/appid/protecting-resources.html).
+The access token enables communication with resources that are protected by {{site.data.keyword.appid_short_notm}} authorization filters, see [Protecting back-end resources](/docs/services/appid/protecting-resources.html).
 The token conforms to JavaScript Object Signing and Encryption (JOSE) specifications and has the following format:

 ```